rayshader/cp2077-red-cli/README.md

 ## Configure your project

-This tool use a Json file to configure and work with your environment.
+This tool uses a JSON file to configure and work with your environment.
 You must put the file `red.config.json` in the root directory of your project.
 The content should look like this:
 ```json5
 {